 In the new prosperous decade, many Americans moved off their farms and took jobs in the industrial economy.
 This became known as the “urbanization of America.”
 In the 1950’s the newly urbanized populous began to earn a good living working 8-hour days, with evenings and weekends off and with accrued vacation days as a regular benefit of their place of employment.
 There suddenly was plenty of time for recreation and travel vacations.
 Thus, in the 1950s, many American families began to buy boats for fishing and water skiing.
 Trailers for hauling the boats also became a big market and the Electric Wheel Company was contracted by boat and trailer companies to supply the small steel rims for the wheels on those boat trailers.
 To keep up with the rising consumer demand, the Electric Wheel Company was now employing about 650 to 700 employees at its Quincy Works.

-However, the Electric Wheel Company also missed a major market in the United States.
+However, despite their success in the farm wagon and recreactional boat trailer morkets, Electric Wheel Company also missed a major market in the United States.
 A big part of the rising tide of consumer demand throughout the 1950 was a demand for new automobiles.
 The automobile industry had turned to the use of disc type wheel rims in the 1940s.
 However, the Electric Wheel Company was unable to break into this market and provide wheel rims to the automobile companies.
 In this inability to break into the automotive market, the Electric Wheel Company was a victim of its own success.
 The Electric Wheel Company had advanced the technology of making wheel rims to the degree that disc-type wheel rims of any size were very easy and inexpensive to make.
 Consequently, the automobile manufactures, generally, preferred to make their own wheel rims rather than contract with the Electric Wheel Company to supply the rims they needed.
 Consequently, the Electric Wheel Company’s core business remained limited to producing wheel rims for the agricultural implement market.
 Given the rising urbanization of America, this put the Electric Wheel Company on the wrong side of a growing demographic.
 Far-sighted corporate executives could see a continued dependence only on the agricultural market would only lead to a shrinking profits.
 Accordingly, the executives of the Electric Wheel Company began to feel that it was a good time to diversify its operations.
 One corporation that expressed interest in the merging with the Electric Wheel Company was the Firestone Tire and Rubber Company of Akron, Ohio.

 Firestone was one of the nations’ leading manufacturer of tires (second only to the Good Year Tire and Rubber Company also of Akron, Ohio).
 Firestone had for many years been the supplier of rubber tires for the cars produced by the Ford Motor Company.
 Additionally, Firestone was nation’s largest maker of wheel rims for the trucking industry.
 Firestone also made the outer rims for trucks.
 Naturally, Firestone had the large rolling machines to make these outer rims of many sizes.
 However, Firestone did not have the large pressing machines to make the disc-type pressed-steel centers for these outer rims.
 A merger with Electric Wheel would solve this problem for Firestone, because Electric Wheel specialized in making disc-type centers for wheel rims and the Company had pressing machines large enough to make the centers that Firestone required.